Dodgers finish NLDS sweep of Diamondbacks: Final score, things to know

 No, he did not pitch as poorly as he did in the NL Wild Card Game last week, but Zack Greinke clearly was not sharp in Game 3.
 He struggled to put hitters away and uncharacteristically walked five batters in only five innings of work.
 It was his first five-walk outing since 2014.
 Here is Greinke's final line:

-As Alex Speier of the Boston Globe wrote earlier this week, just about every team in baseball history that came back to win a best-of-five series after losing Games 1-2 received a dominant start in Game 3 to spur the comeback.
+As Alex Speier of the Boston Globe wrote earlier this week, just about every team in baseball history that came back to win a best-of-5 series after losing Games 1-2 received a dominant start in Game 3 to spur the comeback.
 Greinke could not produce that start Monday.
-He allowed a run in the first inning -- plus two more in the middle innings -- to force his team to play from behind right out of the gate.
+He allowed a run in the first inning -- plus two more in the middle innings -- and his team had to play from behind right out of the gate.

 Darvish was great, but had a short leash